pyudev-x-projects/HelloLang/README.md

 # HelloLang

-A stupid programming language thats not actually a language its just a program that reads numbers from files and runs code if it is a specific token.
+A stupid programming language thats not actually a language its just a program that reads tokens from files and runs code if it is a specific token.

 This is also extremely slow because its in Java